Fibre broadband deals

 Full fibre uses fibre-optic cables all the way from the provider's exchange directly to your home, and therefore offers some of the fastest broadband speeds available.

-On a full fibre package, you could still get fairly standard speeds of 50-100Mbps for a reasonable price.
-But you could also opt for speeds well beyond 1Gbps (1000Mbps) and beyond.
+On full fibre, you could still get speeds of 50-100Mbps for a reasonable price.
+But you could also opt for speeds of 1Gbps (1000Mbps) and beyond.
 And while most people don't really need speeds this fast right now, full fibre will still help to future-proof your home for decades to come.

-It's only available to about half of UK homes at the moment, and it’s still very inconsistent in each area too.
+It's only available to about 62% of UK homes at the moment, and its coverage is still inconsistent in each area of the UK too.

-In fact, in our speed test study from last year, we found that Glasgow’s fastest street for broadband (which has full fibre) is a huge 866 times speedier than its slowest street¹.
-And in Brighton, only 1.2 miles separates its slowest street from its fastest full fibre street².
+In fact, we found that Glasgow’s fastest street for broadband (which has full fibre) is a huge 866 times speedier than its slowest street¹.
+And in Brighton, its slowest street is only 1.2 miles away from its fastest full fibre street².

 But for most households, this divide won’t be felt for too much longer.
 Full fibre is expanding very quickly across neighbourhoods all over the country.
 So if it's not available to your home just yet, it likely will be in the next couple of years.